Premieres (Jun 30, 2018)

 Premieres (Dec 1, 2017)

 Schneid's new concerto

 Tobias PM Schneid's Concerto for Cello and Orchestra No. 2 will be premiered by Maximilian Hornung with John Storgårds conducting the Munich Chamber Orchestra on Dec 6 [Tickets/info ▶This event has passed] in Ravensburg, Germany, followed by performances in Munich on Dec 7This event has passed and Aschaffenburg on Dec 10This event has passed.
 In addition to the new work, Hornung will perform Ligeti's cello concerto on all three dates.

 Commissioned by the Kronberg Academy with support from the Danish Composers' Society / KODA's Fund for Social and Cultural Purposes, Søren Nils Eichberg's "Lumière" will be premiered by Wolfgang Emanuel Schmidt and Frans Helmerson with Kammerorchester Metamorphosen Berlin on Nov 16 [Tickets/info ▶This event has passed] in Berlin, Germany at a concert in memoriam Mstislav Rostropovich.

 "Through Your Fingers"

-Additional performances of the concerto will be given by Schwarz next spring in Maryland with the Annapolis Symphony (Apr 13–14This event has passed), in Michigan with the Jackson Symphony (May 12This event has passed), and in Florida with the Jacksonville Symphony (May 18–20This event has passed).
+Additional performances of the concerto will be given by Schwarz next spring in Maryland with the Annapolis Symphony (Apr 13–14These events have passed), in Michigan with the Jackson Symphony (May 12This event has passed), and in Florida with the Jacksonville Symphony (May 18–20These events have passed).